Cosmological perturbations in Energy-Momentum Squared Gravity: Introduction

 In this paper, we extend the 1+3 covariant perturbation formalism to EMSG models aforementioned, specializing where useful to the commonly studied cases $n=1$ and $n=1/2$.
-Our main goals are: (i) to derive the linear evolution equations for covariant, gauge-invariant density perturbations in the effective-fluid interpretation of EMSG; (ii) to identify how the non-linear matter terms modify effective equation-of-state and sound-speed parameters that enter the perturbation dynamics; (iii) to include carefully the effects of vorticity and to present the invariant local decomposition of the density-gradient field into its irreducible parts following Ellis et al.\ \cite{Ellis1990}; (iv) to analyze the resulting generalized Jeans criterion and discuss qualitative consequences for structure formation in the early universe; and, finally, (v) to investigate the propagation of gravitational waves.
+Our main goals are: (i) to derive the linear evolution equations for covariant, gauge-invariant density perturbations in the effective-fluid interpretation of EMSG; (ii) to identify how the non-linear dependence of the theory on the matter invariant \(T_{\mu\nu}T^{\mu\nu}\) modifies the effective background equation-of-state and sound-speed parameters that enter the linear perturbation equations; (iii) to include carefully the effects of vorticity and to present the invariant local decomposition of the density-gradient field into its irreducible parts following Ellis et al.\ \cite{Ellis1990}; (iv) to analyze the resulting generalized Jeans criterion and discuss qualitative consequences for structure formation in the early universe; and, finally, (v) to investigate the propagation of gravitational waves.

 The structure of the paper is as follows.
 In Sec.\ II we present the EMSG action and field equations, obtain the homogeneous and isotropic background equations, and introduce the effective energy density and pressure.
 In Sec.\ III, we develop the linear perturbation equations in the 1+3 covariant formalism, derive the second-order propagation equation for the comoving fractional density gradient (including the vorticity source term), and discuss special cases.
 In Sec.\ IV, we present an invariant local decomposition of the density gradient, scrutinize the evolution equation for the scalar part, and perform a harmonic decomposition.
 We also discuss the generalized Jeans instability in EMSG and present analytic and numerical results for dust and radiation regimes for the models of interest.
 In Sec.\ V, we study the propagation equation of tensor modes in the form of primordial gravitational waves.
 We conclude in Sec.\ VI with a summary and possible observational/phenomenological implications.
 We work in geometric units with $c=1$ and $8\pi G=1$.